STARTER GUIDE

 disconnect the drive automatically once the cloud copy is complete.

 Internal drive or partition.
 A second drive inside your computer, or a separate partition on your main drive.
-Faster than USB but less protection against
+Faster than USB but less protection against viruses and ransomware (which can encrypt internal drives).
+Acceptable if combined with off-site cloud copy.

 Network share.
 A NAS, file server, or shared folder on another machine.
 Useful for environments where the backup needs to live somewhere central.
-Make sure the share is properly authenticated and that the account VaultGuard runs under has write access.
+Make sure the share is properly authenticated and that the account VaultGuard Backup runs under has write access.

 For first-time setup, a dedicated external USB drive is the cleanest choice.
 Get a drive that's at least 1.5 to 2 times the size of the data you want to back up — system image backups need room for multiple versions plus working space.

-In the Getting Started tab, click Detect My Backup Drive to have VaultGuard identify connected external drives automatically.
+In the Getting Started tab, click Detect My Backup Drive to have VaultGuard Backup identify connected external drives automatically.
 Confirm the right one is selected.

 Important: the drive should be formatted as NTFS.
 FAT32 has file size limitations that will break large system images. exFAT is workable but NTFS is recommended.